pgiardiniere/personal-site/src/routes/+page.md

 # Hey, I'm Pete.

-### I'm a full stack developer of intelligent systems with a passion for writing performant, maintainable machine learning pipelines.
+### I'm a full stack developer with a passion for writing performant, maintainable machine learning pipelines and UIs which enable frictionless human-AI interaction.

 #### I live in Philly, where I spend most of my time developing software and writing.